AIBiology/aibiology.github.io/index.md

 ## Class Demeanor and Netiquette

-Students are expected to be in class or join the class Zoom meeting on time and behave in a manner that is respectful to the instructors and to fellow students.
-For remote participants, if at all possible, please have your video on during class--it is easier for us to teach and for discussion if we can see you!
-Please do be aware of your surroundings and ensure that content visible on your video, or shared via screen sharing, is appropriate for class.
+Students are expected to be in class on time and behave in a manner that is respectful to the instructors and to fellow students.

 Opinions held by other students should be respected in discussion, and conversations that do not contribute to the discussion should be held at minimum, if at all.